residit/Eciovni/README.md

 # Eciovni
 Component for generating invoices using Nette Framework and mPDF library.

 For of fork of original library.
-I create this fork to test if it works with PHP 7.0 and mPDF 6.1.
+We created this fork for make more variably library.

 # Install (with composer):